Afghanistan: Medieval period

-Mongols and Babur with the Lodi Dynasty

 In 1219 CE, Genghis Khan and his Mongol army overran the region.
 His troops are said to have annihilated the Khwarazmian cities of Herat and Balkh as well as Bamyan.
 The destruction caused by the Mongols forced many locals to return to an agrarian rural society.
 Mongol rule continued with the Ilkhanate in the northwest while the Khalji dynasty administered the Afghan tribal areas south of the Hindu Kush until the invasion of Timur (aka Tamerlane), who established the Timurid Empire in 1370.
-Under the rule of Shah Rukh the city served as the focal point of the Timurid Renaissance, whose glory matched Florence of the Italian Renaissance as the center of a cultural rebirth.
+Under the rule of Shah Rukh, the city of Herat served as the focal point of the Timurid Renaissance, whose glory matched Florence of the Italian Renaissance as the center of a cultural rebirth.

-In the early 16th century, Babur arrived from Ferghana and captured Kabul from the Arghun dynasty.
+In the early 16th century Babur arrived from Ferghana and captured Kabul from the Arghun dynasty.
 Babur would go on to conquer the Afghan Lodi dynasty who had ruled the Delhi Sultanate in the First Battle of Panipat.
 Between the 16th and 18th century, the Uzbek Khanate of Bukhara, Iranian Safavids, and Indian Mughals ruled parts of the territory.
-During the Medieval Period, the northwestern area of Afghanistan was referred to by the regional name Khorasan.
-Two of the four capitals of Khorasan (Herat and Balkh) are now located in Afghanistan, while the regions of Kandahar, Zabulistan, Ghazni, Kabulistan, and Afghanistan formed the frontier between Khorasan and Hindustan.
-However, up to the 19th century the term Khorasan was commonly used among natives to describe their country; Sir George Elphinstone wrote with amazement that the country known to outsiders as "Afghanistan" was referred to by its own inhabitants as "Khorasan" and that the first Afghan official whom he met at the border welcomed him to Khorasan.
+During the medieval period, the northwestern area of Afghanistan was referred to by the regional name Khorasan, which was commonly used up to the 19th century among natives to describe their country.

-Modern history

-Hotak Dynasty
+Hotak dynasty

-In 1709, Mirwais Hotak, a local Ghilzai tribal leader, successfully rebeled against the Safavids.
+In 1709, Mirwais Hotak, a local Ghilzai tribal leader, successfully rebelled against the Safavids.
 He defeated Gurgin Khan, the Georgian governor of Kandahar under the Safavids, and established his own kingdom.
-Also defeating many attempts for the Safavids to annex the Kingdom.
-Mirwais died of natural causes in 1715 and was succeeded by his brother Abdul Aziz, who was soon killed by Mirwais' son Mahmud for possibly planning to sign a peace with the Safavids.
-Mahmud led campaigns into modern Iran, with his first attempt in 1719 besieging Kerman, however this attempt failed.
+Mirwais died in 1715, and was succeeded by his brother Abdul Aziz, who was soon killed by Mirwais's son Mahmud for possibly planning to sign a peace with the Safavids.
 Mahmud led the Afghan army in 1722 to the Persian capital of Isfahan, and captured the city after the Battle of Gulnabad and proclaimed himself King of Persia.
 The Afghan dynasty was ousted from Persia by Nader Shah after the 1729 Battle of Damghan.

-Fall of the Hotak Dynasty

 In 1738, Nader Shah and his forces captured Kandahar in the siege of Kandahar, the last Hotak stronghold, from Shah Hussain Hotak.
-Soon after, the Persian and Afghan forces invaded India, Nader Shah had plundered Delhi, alongside his 16 year old commander, Ahmad Shah Durrani who had assisted him on these campaigns.
+Soon after, the Persian and Afghan forces invaded India, Nader Shah had plundered Delhi, alongside his 16-year-old commander, Ahmad Shah Durrani who had assisted him on these campaigns.
 Nader Shah was assassinated in 1747.